Mastodon (band): Crack the Skye and Live at the Aragon (2009–2010)

 Crack the Skye was released on March 24, 2009, as a normal version and a deluxe version (which includes all songs in instrumental versions as well as their normal versions) and entered the Billboard 200 at number 11 a week later.
-The album is produced by Brendan O'Brien and Scott Kelly of Neurosis returns as a guest musician on the title-track.
+The album was produced by Brendan O'Brien and Scott Kelly of Neurosis returns as a guest musician on the title-track.

 In a MusicRadar interview, guitarist Bill Kelliher confirmed the album is about an "out-of-body experience", and looks at the concepts of astral travel, wormholes, Stephen Hawking's theories and the spiritual realm.
 The album follows a quadriplegic who learns astral projection.
 On his journey he flies too close to the sun, burning his umbilical cord which connects him to his body, and flies into oblivion.
 At the same time in Czarist Russia, Rasputin and his cult were channeling spirits and brought the quadriplegic to their time.
 He explains his situation and foretells the assassination of Rasputin.
 Inevitably Rasputin is assassinated and Rasputin guides him back to his body.
 The band had debuted three new tracks at the Bonnaroo Music Festival, but did not play any more live shows before the album's release, due to fears of internet distribution and wanting to play the songs to the right audience.
 Drummer Brann Dailor sings lead vocals for the verses of the song "Oblivion".